ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 1. Not knowing your testing framework is a pretty good way to butcher and obscure your test suite.
     Similarly, you can abuse mocking and stubbing your classes and functions, to ensure that nobody, not even you in two weeks, understands whatever the test is doing.
-    Continue in that direction, and you will even find tests that test nothing at all!
+    Continue in that direction, and you will even create tests that assert nothing at all!

     ::: {.callout-tip}